opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 ![OpenProject_delete_logged_time](openproject_user_guide_delete_logged_time.png)

-## Logging and editing time for other users
+## Log and edit time for other users

 Starting with OpenProject 12.2, users with certain roles are able to log and edit time for other users.